tipoqueno/UI-Design/README.md

 - [User Interface (UI) Personalization / edX](https://www.edx.org/es/course/user-interface-ui-personalization-mitx-hdm1-2ax) - In this course, you will learn the fundamentals of user interface personalization in the context of web sites and web applications. **FREEMIUM** / Video course

+- [Free UI Design Short Course](http://info.careerfoundry.com/ui-design/ui-short-course-emails) - Get a glimpse of the research and planning going on behind the scenes with this free, 7-day, UI Design Short Course. **FREE** / Email course

 <sup>[back to table of contents](#table-of-contents)</sup>